-Moist heat can be helpful to relieve arthritis pain and stiffness.
-Ask your Indiana Hand Center physician how to use this effectively.
+- Moist heat can be helpful to relieve arthritis pain and stiffness.
+Ask your Indiana Hand to Shoulder Center physician how to use this effectively.

-If you work on a computer, proper body positioning is extremely important.
-Call The Indiana Hand Center and ask for a free Work Station Design brochure to ensure your work area is ergonomically correct.
+- If you work on a computer, proper body positioning is extremely important.

 The board certified orthopedic surgeons at the Indiana Hand to Shoulder Center are recognized across the country and around the world for performing joint replacement surgeries of the shoulder, elbow, wrist and hand.
 Our physicians have co-developed prosthetic devises widely utilized today in numerous upper extremity joint replacement procedures.
 They have also pioneered surgical techniques that are practiced and taught throughout the field of orthopedic medicine.